MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Get-MgDeviceManagementCertificateConnectorDetailHealthMetricTimeSeries.md

 ### -TimeSeries
 Parameter passed to GetHealthMetricTimeSeries when requesting snapshot time series.
-To construct, please use Get-Help -Online and see NOTES section for TIMESERIES properties and create a hash table.
+To construct, see NOTES section for TIMESERIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTimeSeriesParameter